 Meaningful engagement with the themes is accessed by broader audiences, facilitated through a combo of Virtual Reality and 2D video.

-Greater access to media-rich education by organisations that otherwise would not have resources to develop this themselves.
+Greater access to media-rich delivery of these complex topics, is available to organisations that otherwise would not have resources to develop this themselves.

 What is your education and outreach strategy?